fhiso/sources-and-citations/citation-elements.md

     https://terms.fhiso.org/sources/elementRangeMember

-For convenience during *discovery*, an additional *property* is provided representing the number of *datatypes* in the *range* of the *citation element term*.
-It has thhe following *property name*:
+As a way of checking for data integrity during *discovery*, an additional *property* is provided representing the number of *datatypes* in the *range* of the *citation element term*.
+It has the following *property name*:

     https://terms.fhiso.org/sources/elementRangeSize

-{.ednote ...} This will need careful thought.
-The *range* of a *citation element* is a *union of datatypes*, which is an unordered list of *datatypes*.
-List are represented using blank nodes in N-Triples, and we don't want applications to have to support blank nodes during discovery and reassemble them into lists.
-The current suggestion is to use multiple `elementRangeMember` *properties* for each *datatype* within the *range* of the *citation element*, and a `elementRangeSize` *property* to be sure we have the whole *union*.
-The latter is necessary because losing a triples during discovery must not result in an application rejecting valid data.
-An application *must not* deduce the *range* during *discovery* unless it has receive both an `elementRangeSize` *property* and the requisite number of distinct `elementRangeMember` *properties*.
+Applications *must not* assume they know the *range* of a *citation element term* unless they have received both a `elementRangeSize` and a matching number of distinct `elementRangeMember`s.

+{.note ...}  This error checking facility is provided because of the risk that a missed `elementRangeMember` could result in widespread deletion of data.
+Without this facility, if some but not all `elementRangeMember` *properties* are missed, an application could believe it knows the *range* of the *citation element*, when in fact it only knows part of the *range*.
+As a result, *strings* that use the missed *datatype* would incorrectly be thought *invalid* and potentially discarded as permitted by this section.

+Similar concerns do not affect the other *properties* described in this standard, as if they are missed, the data is treated more permissively rather than less permissively.
+{/}

-The meaning of the *range* defined here is just a specical case of the *range* of a *property* as defined in [Basic Concepts].
+{.ednote ...} The meaning of the *range* defined here is just a special case of the *range* of a *property* as defined in [Basic Concepts].
 However it may be desirable to provide an additional *property* for the *range* of a *citation element term*, e.g.

     https://terms.fhiso.org/sources/elementRange